 Charleston residents ask how to care for their dental bridges

-Located in Charleston, Dr. Andrew Greenberg of Mouth Carolina Dentistry offers dental restorations such as bridges to replace missing teeth and restore your oral health.
+Located in Charleston, Dr. Andrew Greenberg of Mouth Carolina Dentistry, PA offers dental restorations such as bridges to replace missing teeth and restore your oral health.

 What is a dental bridge?

 Dental bridges are fixed devices used to replace missing teeth.
 Unlike crowns, which restore chipped or cracked teeth, bridges essentially bridge the gap caused by one or more missing teeth.
 There are four types of bridges.